Ganglet/Obscuron/docs/Track1_phase3_immune_design.md

 is a principled novelty signal, not ad hoc.

 - [x] All hyperparameters declared pre-result.
-- [ ] Track 2 commits `config/immune.yaml` before the first run.
+- [x] `config/immune.yaml` committed before the first run. — DONE (frozen pre-result, P3-D5); committed by Track 1 as part of this solo build (the per-phase Track-1 build), Track-2 sweeps read from it later.

 **Cross-track hand-off:** Track 2 commits `config/immune.yaml` with these values before the first Layer-3 run.

 ---

-**Phase 3 Track 1 — Layer-3 method fixed as calibrated negative selection (P3-D1…P3-D5).**
-Track 1 builds `darkmatter/immune/` (V-detector + self-tolerance calibration + scoring +
+**Phase 3 Track 1 — Layer-3 method fixed AND built as calibrated negative selection (P3-D1…P3-D6).** `darkmatter/immune/` (V-detector + self-tolerance calibration + scoring +
-convergence eval) over the existing layer-22 reference embeddings; Track 2 runs the sweeps and scales.
-Next Track-1 step: implement the detector + calibration and run the held-out-family
-+ convergence eval, then fold the result into the manuscript narrative (Phase 4).
+convergence eval) is built and run over the layer-22 reference embeddings; all five deliverables' boxes are closed.
+First result (P3-D6): calibration holds (0.024 ≤ α=0.05), detection is an honest negative (held-out-family AUROC 0.62 vs Layer-1 0.962), EVT convergence +0.32 — so Layer 3 lands as supporting immune narrative + convergence corroboration, not a competing detector.
+Next Track-1 step: fold the result and the immune literature into the manuscript narrative (Phase 4); Track-2 large-scale sweeps are optional and non-gating.